andrewyng/translation-agent/app/webui/README.md

 ## Translation Agent WebUI

-A Gradio Web UI for translation agent.
+This repository contains a Gradio web UI for a translation agent that utilizes various language models for translation.

 ### Preview